 When B.A.S.S. introduced the WFC- World Championship Fishing- of course, Ray was among those chosen.
 In the first event, anglers fished the first half of the day and then with the same boat, ran a slalom course, with the fastest time around the course winning the event.
 That first WFC paid $200,000!

 From the WFC, Ray went on to work with Earl Bentz and his team of seven Triton Pro Staffers and was eventually hired by Honda as a performance engineer.
 He has worked with propeller companies and other performance related industries all over the US because of his skills that are in such high demand.
 Thanks to Brazier’s motocross and maritime racing experience, he is uniquely qualified to get the most out of a bass boat.
 He could probably build one from scratch if he had to, including the outboard.
-For more than 25 years, he has made his living exclusively through the fishing industry.
-He will be fishing the B.A.S.S.
-Open in 2018.
+For more than 30 years, he has made his living exclusively through the fishing industry.